ihrwein/yarg/README.md

 ### Linux

-You have to install the following dependencies on Ubuntu 14.04:
+You can install the dependencies with the following command on Ubuntu 14.04:
 ```
-python3-pyqt5.qtquick
-python3-pyqt5
-libglu1-mesa-dev
+apt-get install qtdeclarative5-quicklayouts-plugin qtdeclarative5-controls-plugin python3 python3-pyqt5 python3-pyqt5.qtquick python3-setuptools
+easy_install3 PyYAML
 ```

 Then, you can install YARG: